 A visible ‘Restart‘ option is now available in the System Menu; you can turn your laptop into a Wi-Fi hotspot using the QR code generated in Settings; and a selection of parental controls are available on a per-account basis through the Users panel.

 Support for fingerprint login is another area of improvement in Ubuntu 20.10 (and upstreamed in GNOME 3.38).
 Interestingly some of this work is also being back ported to Ubuntu 20.04 LTS.

-The ‘blurry desktop background‘ issue is being tackled (again) for Groovy, as will work to revamp the Software Properties dialog to match up with the mockups produced by Canonical’s design team.
+Elsewhere, the ‘blurry desktop background‘ issue is being tackled (again) for Groovy, as is work to revamp the Software Properties dialog to better line up with recent mockups produced by Canonical’s design team.

-Also on the horizon is support for OEM kernels (i.e. devices sold with Ubuntu).
-This will include a way of updating OEM packages online and features some user-facing changes to “celebrate” the fact the user is using a machine ‘certified for Ubuntu’.
+A silent change is support for OEM kernels (i.e. devices sold with Ubuntu).
+This includes a way of updating OEM packages online and features some user-facing changes to “celebrate” the fact the user is using a machine ‘certified for Ubuntu’.

 The Ubuntu installer, Ubquity, now has Active Directory (AD) integration (this is more of an enterprise feature than something home users will need).

 Those who often run command line tasks will be interested to hear that Ubuntu plans to enable ‘process completion’ notifications by default.
 This is something other Linux distros, such as elementary OS, have offered for a long time.